SOLANO'S CLUSTER PORTFOLIO REMAINS RELATIVELY STRONG

 Why Is This Important?

-A region’s ability to generate wealth is often determined by the growth in activity of similar industry sectors, or “clusters.”
-Employment and income growth in a region are dictated by a cluster’s strength and competitive advantage - a calculation that measures the percentage of regional employment against the percentage of the state’s employment in that cluster.
+A region’s ability to generate wealth is often determined by the activity of similar industry sectors, or “clusters.”
+Jobs and income growth in a region are dictated by a cluster’s strength and competitive advantage - a calculation that measures the percentage of regional employment against the percentage of the state’s employment in that cluster.
+The year 2008 is the last year available for the most comprehensive industry employment data, however due to the changes in the North American Industry Classification System, a comparison to 2006 and years prior is not possible.

 How Are We Doing?